PseudoDevs/IamGhost/bmd9.md

-Last updated: 2024-04-06 08:20:47
+Last updated: 2024-04-06 08:21:21
-Random Quote: I'm sorry, can you repeat that?
-I don't speak "I-never-get-laid". - Barney Stinson
+Random Quote: Look, I found a rock that looks like a penis with one ball.
+It's my Lance Armstrong rock. - Piper Chapman